J4tt1n/Detection_of_Parkinson-s_disease_using_Maching_Learning/README.md

 This prepared data is then given to the trained models for testing the Parkinson's disease in the subjects.

-The recorded accuracy for SVM has been 90%, for Random Forests has been 87% and for KNN has been 83%.
+The recorded accuracy for SVM has been 90%, for Random Forests has been 87%, from XGBoost has been 86% and for KNN has been 83%.